Skip to content

 smelt.settings.show_tps = true

-Boolean settings are toggleable at runtime via /settings.
-Numeric settings are set from init.lua, the --set CLI flag, or any Lua context.
+Set settings from init.lua, the --set CLI flag, or any Lua context.
 Unknown keys raise at the access site; type mismatches raise on assignment.

 Key Type Default Description